 DSM 7.3 is by far the most significant DSM release, thanks to Synology’s near-sighted 2025 HCL policy introduced at the beginning of the year.
 It also demonstrates how the NAS manufacturer has listened to feedback and acted swiftly.

-The update is available to the public starting at 11 PM (PT) on October 7, 2025.
+The update is now available to the public.
 If you already have a 2025 server running with Synology drives, there’s no rush.
 However, if you’re using one with third-party drives via the “grandfathered in” route or if you’re about to set it up, DSM 7.3 is an immediate must-have.
+For pre-2025 servers, this is a relatively usual upgrade with some valuable added improvements.

-In any case, you can update your server to DSM 7.3 (available to all servers released in 2015 and later) via the Update & Restore section within the Control Panel of the server’s web user interface, or install it directly during the initial setup process, provided you have a live Internet connection.
+In any case, you can update your server to DSM 7.3 (available for servers released in 2016 and later) via the Update & Restore section within the server’s web user interface Control Panel, or install it directly during the initial setup process, provided you have a live Internet connection.
 Alternatively, you can download the OS itself and upload it to your server manually.

-In any case, do that today and let Synology’s storage lock-in be a thing of the past, hopefully for good!
+In any case, do that today—the process will take about 30 minutes—and let Synology’s storage lock-in be a thing of the past, hopefully for good!